osteele/tonic.ts/docs/index.md

 * [[Interval]] represents a musical interval, such as a minor third or a perfect fifth, between two notes.
 The difference between two pitch-like instances of the same type is an Interval.
 A pitch-like instance can be transposed by an interval.
 * [[Chord<PitchLike>]] is a set of intervals from a root.
-A chord has a name, a set of intervals, a set pitches (or pitch classes), and an inversion.
+A chord has a tonic, a a (chord quality), and an inversion.
+From these can be derived a set of [[Note]]s (or pitch classes), and a name.
 For example, "E Major" and "C Minor" name chords.
-* [[ChordClass]] is an equivalence class of Chords, modded out by their tonics.
-  For example, "Major" and "Minor" are chord patterns.
+* [[ChordQuality]] represents the qualities of a chord's component intervals, its suspensions, and additions.
+The qualities named by "Major", "Minor", and "Dom7" are examples of chord qualities.
 * [[Scale]] is a named sequence of intervals from an (unspecified) tonic.
 For example, "Diatonic Major" names a scale.
 * [[SpecificScale]] is a scale that starts at a specific node or pitch